zorin-egor/CleanMoxyCiceroneQrSample/README.md

-# MoxyCiceroneQr sample
+# CleanMoxyCiceroneQr sample

-<b>MoxyCiceroneQr</b> - sample app with mvp architecture and cicerone navigation.
+<b>CleanMoxyCiceroneQr</b> - sample app with clean architecture, mvp moxy and cicerone navigation.
 The application simulates the operation of the controller, which verifies the user by scanning the code.
 A code is generated for the user that the controller can check.